Funeral Celebrants Are Personalization Experts

 In comparison to traditional funerals and memorial services, celebrations of life are typically more upbeat occasions that highlight a loved one’s passions and interests and the positive impact they had on their loved ones and community.

 And unlike most funeral services, celebrations of life don’t necessarily adhere to a specific structure or involve specific rituals.
 The event can be completely customized.
-You may choose to play music your loved one enjoyed, have some of their favorite book passages or Bible verses read aloud, cater a meal of their favorite foods, include a display of their most treasured items and photos, or set aside time for guests to share their favorite memories and stories.
+You may choose to play music your loved one enjoyed, have some of their favourite book passages or Bible verses read aloud, cater a meal of their favourite foods, include a display of their most treasured items and photos, or set aside time for guests to share their favourite memories and stories.
 The elements you choose can highlight your loved one’s hobbies, interests, profession or beliefs.
 A celebrant takes information about your loved one and any ideas you have and designs a meaningful memorial around them.

 Although the terms celebrant and celebration of life may seem synonymous, very traditional families also hire celebrants.
 A pastor, priest or funeral officiant may conduct the funeral service, while the celebrant helps the family incorporate personal details into other aspects of the memorial.
 In some situations, a pastor or priest may not be involved, and a celebrant will oversee some aspects of the service, such as readings or lead friends and family in singing a favorite song or hymn.